Sandi Moynihan is an award-winning MULTIMEDIA STORYTELLER, COMMUNICATION STRATEGIST, FITNESS PHOTOGRAPHER and Yoga Teacher located in Washington, D.C.

 Although Sandi has been working as a multimedia storyteller since 2011, she began her formal career at the Washington Post in 2013, where she ran weekend video coverage.
 There, she, along with Brad Horn, Sohail Al-Jamea and Tara Bahrampour, won a 2015 Edward R. Murrow Award in the Feature Reporting - Large Online News Organization category for their 2014 video about Romanian orphans.
 For the same story, Sandi, along with Brad and Sohail, won second place in the documentary category of the White House News Photographers Association 2015 Eyes of History: Multimedia Contest.

-In mid-2014, Sandi decided to venture into the nonprofit world and joined the USO story development team where she continues to work today filming branded videos, taking photographs and developing content strategies.
+In mid-2014, Sandi decided to venture into the nonprofit world and joined the USO story development team where she continues to work today filming branded videos, taking photographs and developing content strategies to support major global fundraising and marketing initiatives.
 In 2014, Sandi won platinum and gold MARCOM awards for two of her first USO.org stories and in 2017, she won platinum and gold AVA Digital Awards, as well as an honorable mention, for subsequent USO work.

 Sandi’s role at the USO, a military nonprofit, has taken her all over the world to film and photograph, including: Afghanistan, Iraq, Japan, South Korea, Germany, Italy, Spain, Hawaii, Guam and Alaska.
 In addition to filling her passport (and helping her learn how to film video while propelling off a tower, in a Chinook helicopter, while wearing tactical gear, etc. ), Sandi’s role at the USO has sparked a deep passion for the military community and she hopes, one day, to become certified to teach yoga classes to wounded, ill and injured service members and their families.